Dynamical loss functions shape landscape topography and improve learning in artificial neural networks: Introduction

-Most machine learning tasks reduce to the minimization of a loss function landscape in a high-dimensional parameter space~\cite{rosasco2004loss,choromanska2015loss,li2018visualizing,soudry2016no,cooper2018loss,verpoort2020archetypal,janocha2017loss, kornblith2020s,ballard2017energy,mannelli2019afraid,arous2019landscape,goldblum2019truth,niroomand2024explainable,niroomand2024insights}.
-Although this picture may look reminiscent of several problems in physics, e.g. the minimization of the energy of a system of soft-interacting particles or the process of tuning physical networks~\cite{franz2016simplest,geiger2019jamming,franz2019jamming,franz2019critical,geiger2020scaling,geiger2020perspective,ruiz2017bifurcation,rocks2017designing,yan2017architecture,rocks2019limits,ruiz2019tuning}, the optimization (training) of deep neural networks (DNNs) challenges our physical intuition.
-Contrary to the smooth minimization of physical properties that we may have in mind, DNN minimization is characterized by instabilities.
+Most machine learning tasks can be reduced to the search of extrema in a loss function in a high-dimensional parameter space~\cite{rosasco2004loss,choromanska2015loss,li2018visualizing,soudry2016no,cooper2018loss,verpoort2020archetypal,janocha2017loss, kornblith2020s,ballard2017energy,mannelli2019afraid,arous2019landscape,goldblum2019truth,niroomand2024explainable,niroomand2024insights}.
+Although this picture may look reminiscent of several problems in physics, e.g. the minimization of the energy of a system of soft-interacting particles or the optimization of physical networks~\cite{franz2016simplest,geiger2019jamming,franz2019jamming,franz2019critical,geiger2020scaling,geiger2020perspective,ruiz2017bifurcation,rocks2017designing,ruiz2019tuning,yan2017architecture,ruiz2021emergent,martinez2024fluidic,altman2025collective,ruiz2020topologically}, the optimization (training) of neural networks (NNs) challenges our intuition.
+Contrary to the smooth minimization of physical properties that we may have in mind, NN minimization is characterized by instabilities.
 In particular, machine learning minimization typically occurs in regions of the landscape where only a few eigenvalues of the Hessian are clearly positive, whereas the rest of the eigenvalues remain close to zero or even take negative values \cite{sagun2017empirical,sagun2016eigenvalues,sankar2021deeper,yao2020pyhessian,ahn2022understanding,kaur2023maximum}.
 Within the subspace spanned by these outliers of the Hessian, the loss function landscape typically displays a valley-like structure, and the model descends it towards regions of smaller values of the loss.
 During this minimization process, the model oscillates between the walls of the valley~\cite{xing2018walk} and can become trapped if it reaches a region where the valley is too narrow for the minimization step to proceed.
 In such cases, if the model fails to find a wider valley, it can lead to \textit{edge of stability} minimization~\cite{cohen2022gradient, zhu2022understanding, arora2022understanding}.